b-bret/bret-stream/README.md

 # simple-proxy

-Simple reverse proxy to bypass CORS, used by [movie-web](https://movie-web.app)/[P-Stream](https://pstream.org).
+Simple reverse proxy for pstream to bypass CORS, used by [movie-web](https://movie-web.app)/[P-Stream](https://pstream.org).
-Read the docs at https://docs.pstream.org/proxy/introduction

 ---

 ### features:
- - Deployable on many platforms - thanks to nitro
+ - Deployable on many platforms
  - header rewrites - read and write protected headers
  - bypass CORS - always allows browser to send requests through it
  - secure it with turnstile - prevent bots from using your proxy